MasterClass or Skillshare – which one is worth investing your time and money in?

 One of MasterClass’ strongest selling points is its tutors.

 You’ll find the likes of Neil Gaiman and Gordon Ramsay sharing their time-tested methods, secrets, and rich experience.
+In fact, we recently reviewed Neil Gaiman's Masterclass.

 Here are some of the courses offered: